 The pathway around the island had its twists and turns around the many parks and housing complexes.
 Some of these you could tell were built back in the 80’s and were the housing developments that were bitched about in New York Magazine so many years ago.
 Now these apartments have become desirable and have been spruced up.
 They are surrounded with newer, modern buildings that are attracting new younger residents.

-The pathway with its breezy views attract the island joggers and fisherman.
-It turned out to be a 81 degree day and everyone was out enjoying the unseasonable warm weather.
+The pathway with its breezy views attracts the island joggers and fisherman.
+It turned out to be an 81-degree day and everyone was out enjoying the unseasonable warm weather.
 The leaves were just starting to change colors so there was a new view in the parks on the island and in the parks across the river.